-MEETING OF THE TRUST BOARD - 1 st November 2018 Safeguarding Children Annual Report AGENDA ITEM: 11 Report Author and Job Title: Elizabeth Tandy - Lead Nurse Safeguarding Children Diane Rhoden - Senior Corporate Nurse Responsible Director: Dr Karen Dunderdale, Director of Nursing Action Required Approve ⊠ Discuss □ Inform ⊠ As ssure 🗆 Executive Summary March 2018 figures Level 3 69.88%.
-Mi MASH - 2017-18 th MASH in the Civic a substantial increatin MASH not able to Team have been pother work streams Review and Refrest the integration into workload of the teat workload has taken case to enable the situated within the situated within the Audits - both single been affected during the Safeguarding of from the Health Visting MASH audits are at CQC inspection Jareport the report from supported the busing work around childrecasualty card has to Serious Case review been 2 SCR's and before.
-Action plan currently being imp s are: In difficult in reach were Level 1 92 ssing the Trust this saw the team Centre in Walsal ase in referrals had meet demand for oviding support.
-In of the Safegua MASH has signim, a review and a place and a contream to have a MASH.
-In agency and must a gard and a contream for method and a contre hing compliance.
+MEETING OF THE TRUS T BOARD - 1 st November 2018 Safeguarding Children Annual Report AGENDA ITEM: 11 Report Author and Job Title: Elizabeth Tandy - Lead Nurse Safeguarding Children Diane Rhoden - Senior Corporate Nurse Responsible Director: Dr Karen Dunderdale, Director of Nursing Action Required Approve ⊠ Discuss □ Inform  As ssure 🗆 Executive Summary March 2018 figures Level 3 69.88%.
+Mi MASH - 2017-18 th MASH in the Civic 0 a substantial increat in MASH not able to Team have been protected of the work streams Review and Refres the integration into workload of the teat workload has taken case to enable the situated within the I Audits - both single been affected durin the Safeguarding C from the Health Vis MASH audits are at CQC inspection Jata report the report from supported the busin work around childred casualty card has taken case to enable the situated within the I a are: a difficult in react were Level 1 92 ssing the Trust this saw the team Centre in Walsal ise in referrals hav coviding support a meet demand for the of the Safegua MASH has signif m, a review and place and a cor Team to have a MASH. agency and mu g 2017-18, due for thildren Team.
+A iting Team for m thended. huary 2018 - for the the signification the continuation s of learning hav lemented.
+There that have fallen for undertaken a lea hing compliance.
 By 2.05% Level 2 73.20% & arget of 90% integrated into the I Town.
-This coupled with as seen the lone worker for information, hence the from base impacting on arding Children Team - ficantly impacted on the refresh of the Team and responding business presence of 2 people alti-agency audits have to capacity issues within ssistance has been given aulti-agency audits and the time period of this awaited, however it a Safeguarding Team and redesign of the paediatric see past year there has of another from the year the been produced and are a below the remit of SCR
+This coupled with as seen the lone worker for information, hence the from base impacting on arding Children Team - ficantly impacted on the refresh of the Team and responding business presence of 2 people Ilti-agency audits have to capacity issues within ssistance has been given fulti-agency audits and the time period of this awaited, however it a Safeguarding Team and redesign of the paediatric the past year there has of another from the year the been produced and are the been produced and are the time remit of SCR

-NHS Trust Recommendation Training - negotiations with the CCG have seen compliance for Children Safeguarding Training reduced to a target of 85%.
+Recommendation Training - negotiations with the CCG have seen compliance for Children Safeguarding Training reduced to a target of 85%.
 Training will continue to monitored ensuring up to date and pertinent to the audience To be a part of the Multi-agency training particularly around Thresholds MASH - to maintain the presence in MASH, working with the Multi-Agency partners to better protect the children of Walsall Recruitment - to build the team to capacity in order to complete the work streams associated to Safeguarding Children Action recommendations for the CQC safeguarding inspection Jan 2018 (report expected early 2018- 2019) To continue to monitor compliance to Supervision and Increase compliance from that seen in 2017-2018.
-CP - IS - This is required to be live within the early part of 2018 - 2019 The Trust Board is requested to approve the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report."
-Resource implications There are no resource implications associated with this report.
+CP - IS - This is required to be live within the early part of 2018 - 2019 Does this report There are no risk implication s associated with this report." mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report."
+Resource implications There are no resource implic cations associated with this report.
 Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners □ Value colleagues □ Resources □
+Strategic Objectives Safe, high quality care  Care at home \Box Partners □ Resources □ Value colleagues